Abortion ruling prompts variety of reactions from states

 Background: The Alaska Supreme Court has interpreted the right to privacy in the state constitution as encompassing abortion rights.

-Effect of Supreme Court ruling: The U.S. Supreme Court's decision is not expected to immediately affect abortion rights in Alaska, given the existing precedent in the state.
+Effect of Supreme Court ruling: The U.S. Supreme Court's decision has not immediately affected abortion rights in Alaska, given the existing precedent in the state.

 What’s next: Voters in the fall will be asked if they want to hold a constitutional convention, a question that comes up every 10 years.
 Many conservatives who want to overhaul how judges are selected and do away with the interpretation that the constitution’s right to privacy clause allows for abortion rights see an opportunity in pushing for a convention.
 Recent efforts to advance a constitutional amendment through the Legislature have been unsuccessful.